-The herald of spring and new beginnings, the beautiful and fragrant hyacinth has several symbolic meanings.
+The herald of spring and new beginnings, the beautiful and fragrant hyacinth, has several symbolic meanings.
 To the Greeks, these purple flowers signified sorrow.
 Ancient myths tell the story of Hyacinth, a young man who was accidentally killed while playing discus with Apollo.
 The god felt such sadness at Hyacinth’s death that flowers sprung up in the places where Apollo’s tears fell.

-The Victorians associated the blue blossoms with constancy, and purple with sorrow.
-A gift of hyacinths says that you’re sorry, and to expect better moving forward.
+The Victorians associated the blue blossoms with constancy and purple with sorrow.
+A gift of hyacinths says that you’re sorry and to expect better moving forward.
 Many cultures link blue hyacinths with a message of peace.
 A gift of these flowers, whether living or cut, acts as a peace offering.

-Fluffy, frilly carnations are a great way to say “I really messed up… please forgive me.”
+Fluffy, frilly carnations are a great way to say, “I really messed up… please forgive me.”
 In the language of flowers, pink carnations mean “I’ll never forget you,” a good message to send if you stood someone up or forgot their birthday, for instance.

 Yellow carnations stand for disappointment, while red carnations symbolize an aching heart.
-If you’ve let down a friend, a bouquet with carnations lets them know that you’re thinking of them and won’t disappoint them again.
+If you’ve let down a friend, a bouquet with carnations lets them know you’re thinking of them and won’t disappoint them again.

-The more rare blue orchid is also an excellent way to send a message of sincerity.
+The rare blue orchid is also an excellent way to send a message of sincerity.
 These beautiful blooms signify that you’re sincere and that you want to work to regain someone’s trust.

-To the Victorians, a gift of bluebells signified humility and kindness.
+To the Victorians, a gift of bluebells symbolize humility and kindness.
 In the Japanese language of flowers, these delicate beauties mean one feels grateful.
 All of these meanings offer a good way to apologize for wrongdoing.